AC vs. DC Charging: What are the Differences?

 CHAdeMO chargers vary from 25 to 60kW, and Superchargers are 90 to 120kW – almost 100 times faster than a standard 120V household outlet, and more than 10 times faster than 240V AC outlets.

 An easy way to visualize the AC/DC charging differences is to consider how Tesla handles charging for their Model S sedan.
-They make large quantities of boxes they call “chargers” that include a 10kW rectifier to convert AC to DC.
-Every car they build gets one for AC charging, and so can handle all the power than any outlet provides.
-Plugged in to the right outlet, this can charge a car at up to 24 mile of range per hour.
+They make large quantities of boxes they call "chargers" that include a 10kW rectifier to convert AC to DC.
+Every car they build gets one for AC charging, and so can handle all the power any outlet provides.
+Plugged into the right outlet, this can charge a car at up to 24 miles of range per hour.

 If you buy "twin chargers", you get two boxes in the car and can now handle high-power hard-wired charging equipment as well.
 This can charge the car at up to 50 miles of range per hour.